Implement Job Cost Accounting in Construction

 - Phase Codes Costing

-Job costing is a subset of traditional financial accounting and is customarily used in industries that build or manufacture unique products or custom ordered products.
+Job cost accounting is a subset of traditional financial accounting and is customarily used in industries that build or manufacture unique products or custom ordered products.
 In general, the products are expensive and are priced beyond the outer limits of consumer goods.
 In order for job costing to be cost effective to perform, the product’s end price typically exceeds $10,000.
 The construction industry qualifies for this form of accounting.

-In order for job costing to generate valuable benefits, an additional tool is implemented.
+In order for job cost accounting to generate valuable benefits, an additional tool is implemented.
 A standard of comparison is created prior to recording of actual costs of construction, this standard is commonly referred to as an estimate.
 Estimates are similar to budgets but have several other benefits as explained in this series: Estimating In Construction.
 The management team compares actual financial outcomes against the estimated hard costs and evaluates the discrepancies.
 In effect they learn from their errors and implement changes to either operational or financial procedures.

 Implementing job costing requires three distinct steps.
 The first is to design the system and incorporate the design into the existing or new accounting software.
 Secondly, the entire organization exercises proper documentation procedures to ensure accurate and timely recording of data into the system.
 Finally, the management team utilizes a set of protocols to evaluate outcomes and create a set of lessons learned from each completed project.
 These lessons learned are incorporated into changes for both estimating and operational performance.
 The end result is a long-term improvement in financial profitability for the contractor.
 The following subsections of this article explain each of the three distinct steps in more detail.